 The International Dialects of English Archive was created in 1997 as the first online archive of primary-source recordings of English dialects and accents as heard around the world.

 All IDEA’s recordings are in English, are of native speakers, and include both English-language dialects and English spoken in the accents of other languages.
 (Many include brief demonstrations of the speaker’s native language, too.)
 The archive also includes extensive Special Collections.

-New recordings and their accompanying transcriptions and scholarly commentary are added frequently (see What’s New), and the archive currently houses more than 1,000 separate files.
-The samples demonstrate how English is spoken by natives of 90 different countries.
+New recordings and their accompanying transcriptions and scholarly commentary are added frequently (see What’s New), and the archive currently houses more than 1,000 recordings by natives of nearly 100 different countries.
 Each recording includes of both a reading (

 Comma Gets a Cure, or, on our earliest recordings,

 The Rainbow Passage) and some unscripted speech – about four minutes in all.

 The Global Map quickly reveals which countries/states/provinces have a representative sample, and those that still lack one.
 As you see, IDEA continues to grow, aspiring to provide a recording from every corner of the world.
 Please join us in this ambitious project by becoming an associate editor, or contributing your own voice to the archive.